Tnguy58/simmonsproshop-pwa/README.md

 <img width="1250" alt="Screen Shot 2019-04-22 at 10 29 27 AM" src="https://user-images.githubusercontent.com/25943238/56508410-ccf0c700-64e9-11e9-9c59-b70a28248e28.png">

 ## Credits
-I'd like to thank Brian Simmons, the owner of Simmons Bowling Pro Shop, for letting me create a progressive web app for his bowling shop.
+I'd like to thank Brian Simmons for helping me get better at bowling and for teaching me a lot more about the sport.

 ## License  & Copyright
 © Timothy Nguyen 2019